 Automated Machine Learning in the Cloud

 It has been more than eight years since AutoWEKA, the first free and open-source machine learning library, was released in 2013.
 It is not surprising then that automation of the data science process has been around for nearly a decade, but these tools have evolved extensively in recent years.
 The initial technologies were mainly focused on algorithm selection and hyperparameter tuning, which helps automate aspects of the work done by data scientists.
-They are not, however, practical for the day-to-day work of a data analyst.
+However, they are not practical for a data analyst’s day-to-day work.

-- Why the need for Automated ML has been fueled by the cloud
+- Why the cloud has fueled the need for Automated ML

 - What are the Automated ML solutions offered by hyperscalers

-- What are some of the critical aspects SAPinsiders need to be aware of when strategizing about Automated ML in the cloud.
+- What are some critical aspects SAPinsiders need to be aware of when strategizing about Automated ML in the cloud

 Why AutoML in the Cloud?